victoroalvarez/shell-aware/README.md

 # Victor's dotfiles

-These are a collection of dotfiles & i3wm Mouse-less Development Environment setup for [Debian Linux](https://debian.org).
+These are a collection of dotfiles & i3wm Mouse-less Development Environment setup for Arch Linux.
 These files are managed with GNU Stow.
 These files work for me and can serve as an example to you.
 Please don't use these files as they are, instead read them and adapt them to your needs.

 ## How are these files managed?

 To manage these files I use GNU Stow.
 Stow helps me keep my dotfiles on one directory and symlink these files to their corresponding location on my $HOME directory.
 For example, after a new OS installation, to symlink files located on the repository's home/ directory to the $HOME/ directory of my machine, I go to the root of this repository and type: